kipruto888/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that prints, "Hello, World"
+Script that prints, "Confused smiley"